danmar/cppcheck/man/manual.md

 feature if you can.
 Cppcheck can import:

 - Visual studio solution / project
-- Compile database, whcih can be generated from CMake/qbs/etc build files
+- Compile database, which can be generated from CMake/qbs/etc build files
 - Borland C++ Builder 6

 When you have filled out the project settings and clicked on OK, the Cppcheck analysis will start.